The 2020 Nobel Prize in Chemistry was awarded to the two scientists who discovered and perfected the CRISPR / Cas9 gene editing tool.

 And in 8 years it has already begun to show what revolutions it can be capable of.

-On FuturoNossimo I talked about it several times, also hosting Jennifer Doudna's predictions in April 2019.
+On FuturoNossimo I talked about it several times, also hosting Jennifer Doudna's April 2019 predictions.
 In the post you find here I told you about how the scientist predicts that the first, real revolutions of CRISPR will be in the agricultural field.

-In reality we do not know where this tool will take us, capable of making us make DNA changes even "in real time", directly in the organism that we want to "edit".
+In reality, we don't know where this tool capable of making DNA modifications even "in real time" will take us. directly into the organism we want to “edit”.

-"Genetically edited" organisms can lead us to a sea of things: from healthier, anti-obesity foods to cure for herpes.
-Dalla disappearance of gray hair to xenobot, passing through the body hacking to finish at defeat of Cancer and HIV
+“Genetically edited” organisms can lead us to a sea of things: from healthier foods and anti-obesity to cure for herpes.
+From disappearance of gray hair to xenobots, passing through the body hacking to finish at defeat of Cancer and HIV